 A skilled trusts attorney will discuss your needs, how you want assets and the estate distributed, and help you understand the financial and tax consequences.
 Your lawyer can answer complicated legal questions, advise you of the various trust options available when it comes to your estate, and explain the financial ramifications of these options.
 This enables you to control your wealth while protecting your legacy from creditors and taxes.

 The administration of a trust is a responsible and legally complex undertaking that requires the help of skilled lawyers.
 A trusts attorney can assist the trustee with the administration of the trust after your death by:

 If you have no one that you feel comfortable appointing as trustee to take care of your estate, you may consider naming a professional fiduciary to act in this capacity and that’s when you would need the help of a lawyer.
 An experienced trusts lawyer is well equipped to handle the details of managing your trust and distributing assets after your death consistent with the terms of your trust.

 Making plans for after you are gone can be an emotional undertaking.
 Each client brings their own concerns and unique circumstances to the table.

 At The Matus Law Group, we can help.
 Our experienced New York City trust lawyers have served families just like yours for over two decades with sensitivity and dedication.
-We are happy to answer your questions and concerns and offer options for your unique needs.
+Our skilled lawyers are happy to answer your questions and concerns and offer options for your unique needs.
 Contact us online or call us at (929) 412-1808 to schedule a consultation.

 Leave us a message